Add "Speechify" extension to your browser to enable text to voice for this website. Or look at this video for other options: Click Here

 ...has one or both parents who struggled in school

-To see a full list of warning signs that your child needs help, please visit www.BrightSolutions.US or to the International Dyslexia Association or simply google search "reading problems".
+To see a full list of warning signs that your child needs help, please visit www.BrightSolutions.US, or visit the International Dyslexia Association, or simply Google search "reading problems".

 Any of the listed signs & symptoms may or may not indicate a learning problem.